CambridgeSemiticsLab/BH_time_collocations/data/pipeline/readme.md

 python pipeline.py -full
 ```

+where `-full` will produce fresh function association data.
+The full run takes significantly longer due to pairwise association scores that have to be calculated.

 or

 ```
 jupyter notebook pipeline.ipynb
 ```

-where `-full` will produce fresh function association data.
-The full run takes significantly longer due to pairwise association scores that have to be calculated.
+Where the process is described in depth.

 The .py version is derived from the .ipynb by running: